WebAssembly/spec/spectec/test-prose/TEST.md

 - the instruction (REF.TEST rt) is valid with the instruction type [rt'] -> [I32] if:
   - the reference type rt is valid.
   - the reference type rt' is valid.
-  - the reference type rt matches the reference type rt'.
+  - rt matches rt'.

 Instr_ok/ref.cast
 - the instruction (REF.CAST rt) is valid with the instruction type [rt'] -> [rt] if:
   - the reference type rt is valid.
   - the reference type rt' is valid.
-  - the reference type rt matches the reference type rt'.
+  - rt matches rt'.

 Instr_ok/i31.get
 - the instruction (I31.GET sx) is valid with the instruction type [(REF NULL I31)] -> [I32].